 As more information regarding perception and responses comes to light, researchers understand the concept of the “extended amygdala” for the assembly of fear and anxiety states in response to a broad spectrum of learned and unlearned threats.
 Researchers have been able to identify which portions of this extended amygdala are related to immediate vs long lasting responses, and how these regions communicate with each other.
 It is also important to note that there is a conscious perception of fear that overlaps with and alters responses from the amygdala.
 The hippocampus is involved in evaluating the context of the fear and also creates a memory of the experience which serves as its own stimuli (so you can get scared just thinking about something scary).

 When Fear Takes Over:

-While fear can be protective there are times when it can become pathological.
+While this factor can be protective, there are times when it can become pathological.
 Many anxiety disorders and phobias are rooted in inaccurate perception of a fearful stimulus, hyperexcitable fear pathways, inappropriate fear extinction.
-As mentioned earlier, fear can be acquired through conditioning, pairing a specific stimulus (eg. a threatening face, loud noises) with a painful stimulus which elicits some sort of response (profuse sweating, dilated pupils etc.) Over time exposure to the stimulus alone can induce the response.
+As mentioned earlier, it can be acquired through conditioning, pairing a specific stimulus (eg. a threatening face, loud noises) with a painful stimulus which elicits some sort of response (profuse sweating, dilated pupils etc.) Over time exposure to the stimulus alone can induce the response.
 While the exact physiology of the disordered functioning is murky there is a strong link with neurotransmitter dysfunction ie. serotonin, dopamine, and gammaaminobutyric acid (GABA.)
 A deficiency in any of these could cause inappropriate fear responses.